← Back to 史記

 42

-Originally, the famous mountains and great rivers were in the feudal lords, and the feudal lords' shamans each themselves offered sacrifice.
-The Son of Heaven's officials did not supervise.
-When the states of Qi and Huainan were abolished, he ordered the Grand Officiant to completely offer rites according to the seasons of the year, as before.
+Originally, famous mountains and great rivers belonged to the domains of the feudal lords.
+Each lord's ritual officials sacrificed to them independently, and the Son of Heaven's officers did not oversee the rites.
+When the states of Qi and Huainan were abolished, he ordered the Grand Officiant to continue offering the seasonal rites as before.

 43